Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ```
 This will leave each level of the texture image in `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL`.

-We're now going to write the function generates the mipmaps:
+We're now going to write the function that generates the mipmaps:

 ```c++
 void generateMipmaps(VkImage image, int32_t texWidth, int32_t texHeight, uint32_t mipLevels) {